 The death of a family member or friend can present challenges both emotionally and legally.
 Clearly, the personal impact of the loss cannot be immediately remedied.

-Moreover, business and financial decisions must be made and action taken to settle the decedent’s estate.
+Moreover, business and financial decisions must be made and action taken to settle the decedent’s estate with the assistance of a New York City estate settling lawyer.
 These include the collection of assets and the payment of bills and taxes.
 Handling the Court process involved with the appointment of an Executor or Administrator can be complex.
 There may be many different types of issues relating to kinship, asset protection, Will interpretation, estate taxes and other factors that require resolution before a decedent’s estate can be settled.

 Initially, it is essential to determine whether a decedent had prepared a Last Will or died intestate (without a Will).
 This is necessary because the Surrogate's Court procedure on disposition of estate assets will be different in each instance.
-It is also a good idea at the outset to obtain advice from an experienced New York Estate Lawyer who is familiar with the estate laws and Court requirements.
+It is also a good idea at the outset to obtain advice from an experienced estate settling lawyer in New York City who is familiar with the estate laws and Court requirements.

 Both probate and administration proceedings in the Surrogate's Court require the preparation and filing of petitions and other papers that support the appointment of an estate fiduciary.
 The petition contains information consisting of the names and addresses of the decedent's distributees, Will beneficiaries and named executors and trustees as well as an estimate of the value of the estate.